Micropayment: IBM Micro Payments

 IBM's Micro Payments was established c.
 1999, and were it to have become operational would have "allowed vendors and merchants to sell content, information, and services over the Internet for amounts as low as one cent".

 iPIN

 An early attempt at making micropayments work, iPIN was a 1998 venture-capital-funded startup that provided services that allowed purchasers to add incremental micropayment charges to their existing bill for Internet services.
 Debuting in 1999, its service was never widely adopted.

 Millicent

-Millicent, originally a project of Digital Equipment Corporation, was a micropayment system that was to support transactions from as small as 1/10 of a cent up to $5.00.
+Millicent, originally a project of Digital Equipment Corporation, was a micropayment system to support transactions from as small as 1/10 of a cent up to $5.00.
 It grew out of The Millicent Protocol for Inexpensive Electronic Commerce, which was presented at the 1995 World Wide Web Conference in Boston, but the project became associated with Compaq after that company purchased Digital Equipment Corporation.
 The payment system employed symmetric cryptography.